 English (or Language Arts) - In the earliest years one needs to become acquainted with great literature of an appropriate level.
 Read Beatrix Potter stories to your children (C.S.
 Lewis once said that any definition of literature that excludes Peter Rabbit is simply not accurate), the Red and Blue Fairy Tale books of Andrew Lang, and The Children’s Bible.
 Have the children, on occasion, retell the stories, because this exercises their imagination and memory and helps them learn to focus their attention on what they hear.
 Work on learning to read and write.
 Use How to Teach Your Child to Read in 100 Easy Lessons and then Sound Beginnings or any one of the other phonics based reading programs to accomplish this.
 (I like 100 Easy Lessons because it is so easy to use, and relatively painless, and the child learns how to blend sounds right away.
 I like Sound Beginnings because it is much like The Writing Road to Reading, but it is scripted; it tells the teacher what to say lesson by lesson.)
 Have the student practice the physical act of writing by learning letter formation.
 As his fine motor skills improve, pick out one or two sentences from his retelling and write them for him to copy.
 This supplies practice in hand/eye coordination, and introduces capitalization and punctuation.
 In all of these suggestions the formation of the student is directed toward acquiring the tools of further learning.

-the student can write original sentences about a story he has heard or read.
+In about third grade the student can write original sentences about a story he has heard or read.
 He may say, “The sun shone,” and you might not consider that the most important circumstance in the story, but never mind.
 Just make sure the sentence starts with a capital letter and ends with a period.
 As his skills increase the length and accuracy of his retelling will improve as well.
 Once original sentences become easy, move on to dictation.
 This gives children opportunities to study examples of good writing and to move from the spoken word to the written, an exercise requiring observation, concentration of mind and application of mechanical skills.
 There are many

 sources for dictation exercises: the book he is currently reading, the poem he is presently memorizing, the suggested dictation exercises in the Harp and Laurel Wreath, or Scripture.
 Study the passage that will be dictated with your child.
 Go through the paragraph, explaining the reason for capitals, commas, semi-colons, and quotation marks.
 Then dictate the passage.
 Also have the child of this age memorize poems.
 This is a golden opportunity, don’t let it pass.
 He will find it easy and generally pleasant to memorize, and you will be instilling a habit of memory and delight in rhythmical spoken word.
 Intermediate Language Lessons by Emma Serl has many exercises that are